 There are many books about editing, for editors and for writers, but these in particular are the best of the many I’ve read.

-The Subversive Editor: Advice from Chicago (Or, How to Negotiate Good Relationships with Your Writers, Your Colleagues, and Yourself) is an inspiring and at times hilarious book by Carol Fisher Saller, a senior manuscript editor at the University of Chicago Press and the editor of The Chicago Manual of Style Online’s Q&A. For editors, about editing.
+The Subversive Copy Editor: Advice from Chicago (Or, How to Negotiate Good Relationships with Your Writers, Your Colleagues, and Yourself) is an inspiring and at times hilarious book by Carol Fisher Saller, a senior manuscript editor at the University of Chicago Press and former editor of The Chicago Manual of Style Online’s Q&A. For editors, about editing.

 Elements of Indigenous Style: A Guide for Writing By and About Indigenous Peoples, by Gregory Younging, is an absolutely essential resource for writers and editors that is gradually changing the face of editing–a most welcome and necessary change.